Skip to main content Skip to footer

 These solar-powered air quality monitors measure pollutants such as particulate matter (PM), nitrogen dioxide (NO2), and ozone (O3).
 These pollutants, when at high enough concentrations, can have negative impacts on both human health and the environment.

-Concentrations of these pollutants can be used to calculate the Air Quality Index (AQI), which is the reporting index used by the United States EPA.
+Concentrations of these pollutants can be used to calculate the Air Quality Index (AQI), which is the air quality reporting index used by the United States EPA.
 AQI values are calculated using the individual concentrations of five major pollutants (ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide), with the pollutant at the highest concentration determining the value of the AQI.
 AQI values range from 0 to 500, with higher values representing greater levels of air pollution.
 These values are divided into six different levels of AQI (an AQI of 1, for example, corresponds to AQI values between 0-50 and is considered "good" air quality, while an AQI of 6 corresponds to AQI values above 301 and is considered "hazardous.").
 See the below table from the EPA for a visualization of the different AQI levels.
-By monitoring AQI, we can be alerted to potentially harmful concentrations of air pollutants and gather data on the sources of these high concentrations.
+To learn more about AQI and what the different levels may mean for your health, visit the EPA's AQI Basics and Activity Guides webpages.

 Learn More About...